-5.5.1 Homologated sensors must be fitted which measure the torques supplied to each driveshaft (Technical List $n^{\circ}89$).
+- 5.5.1 Homologated sensors must be fitted which measure the torques supplied to each driveshaft (Technical List n°89).
 Driveshafts must be designed for ±5500 Nm sensor calibration range and associated calibration cycle.
 These signals must be provided to the ACO/IMSA datalogger.
 Installation details can be found in the appendixes to these regulations.
-Any device, system or procedure the purpose and/or effect of which is to deceive the measures taken or signals sent by these sensors is prohibited.

-5.5.2 The frequency of any variation on torque demand of the MGU is restricted to less than 50 Hz when the following are all true:

-- Throttle Pedal Position > 0 (demanding positive torque at wheels)

-- Car speed < 160 kph

-- Gear change is not active
+Any device, system or procedure the purpose and/or effect of which is to deceive the measures taken or signals sent by these sensors is prohibited. - 5.5.2 The frequency of any variation on torque demand of the MGU is restricted to less than 50 Hz when the following are all true: - Throttle pedal position > 10% (demanding positive torque at wheels) - Average front wheel speed < 160 kph - Gear change is not active - Sum of rear axle torque is greater than zero